Zacer559/README/README.md

 <br/>

 <p>
-Hello, I am IT student at PJATK in Warsaw at Programming Business Application specialization. 🚀  I am from Poland. :poland:
+I am IT student at PJATK in Warsaw at Programming Business Application specialization 🚀 and I am from Poland.
 <br/>
 Always working on some project or learning something new!
 <br/>